 You must certify that you will conform to these assurances throughout the period of the grant by checking each of the assurances below.
 These assurances apply fully to any sub-recipient, local project, or grantee staff involved in the delivery of services.
+Please provide an explanation for any unchecked boxes.

-You agree to:
+You agree to the following: